Schema

 Local schema tied to a specific route in local handler.

-To define a schema, import t
+To define a schema, import t, a schema builder re-exported from @sinclair/typebox:

 typescript